Jackie Robinson's Success and Achievements in Timeline

 On August 20, 2007, California Governor Arnold Schwarzenegger and his wife, Maria Shriver, announced that Jackie Robinson was inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts in Sacramento.

-June 25, 2008: New Plaque Installed at Baseball Hall of Fame
+June 25, 2008: New Plaque for Robinson at Baseball Hall of Fame

-On June 25, 2008, MLB installed a new plaque for Jackie Robinson at the Baseball Hall of Fame commemorating his off-the-field impact on the game as well as his playing statistics.
+On June 25, 2008, MLB installed a new plaque for Jackie Robinson at the Baseball Hall of Fame commemorating his off-the-field impact.

-On April 16, 2009, the Jackie Robinson Rotunda, the main entrance to Citi Field, the new ballpark for the New York Mets, was dedicated.
+On April 16, 2009, the Jackie Robinson Rotunda was dedicated at the opening of Citi Field, the new ballpark for the New York Mets.

-On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately, in honor of Jackie Robinson.
+On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately, because it had become indelibly identified with him.

 In 2020, The Athletic ranked Jackie Robinson at number 42 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.